Words (Bee Gees song): Boyzone version

 Irish boyband Boyzone covered "Words" and released is as the lead single from their second studio album, A Different Beat (1996).
-The single was their seventh single overall, becoming their first number-one hit in the UK and earning a platinum certification from the British Phonographic Industry.
+The single was their seventh single overall, becoming their first number-one hit on the UK Singles Chart and earning a platinum certification from the British Phonographic Industry.

 Critical reception

 British magazine Music Week rated Boyzone's version of "Words" three out of five.
 The reviewer wrote, "Just when everyone has readied themselves for Boyzone's ascent to mega-stardom, they go and release their worst single to date.
 It will still be a massive hit, but this cover of The Bee Gees' 1968 hit is terribly uninspired."